-Parents need to know that this movie is not for kids.
+Parents need to know that Saw II is not for kids.
 It features gruesome violence, with detailed, explicit imagery of bodies penetrated by sharp implements, shot, burned up, slammed, smashed, punched, kicked, sawed, cut, and dismembered.
 The movie includes jump scenes and frequent arguments among victims and cops, as well as between the primary cop and the killer, who holds the cop's son hostage.
 The father and son argue at the beginning of the film, setting the stage for the father's remorse and anger.
 Characters bleed (lots), vomit, and cough blood.
 Characters smoke and curse relentlessly; in flashback, one character injects drugs, to demonstrate her addiction.
 The film also features "extreme" editing, very rough and jaggedy, which in itself may be disturbing for some viewers.

 What's the story?

 SAW II brings back the serial killer Jigsaw (Tobin Bell), this time as a self-styled family counselor with terminal cancer.
 It seems that Detective Eric Matthews (Donnie Wahlberg) is not paying proper attention to his troubled son Daniel (Erik Knudsen), and so Jigsaw takes a moralistic interest.
 Eric comes with the usual compromised background: he's been riding a desk since his own coppish corruption was exposed five years ago.
 Empowered by his deadly illness, Jigsaw gathers together an assortment of Eric's rigged-evidence victims, recently released from prison and puts them in a booby-trapped house with young Daniel.
 He also arranges to have every room monitored by video camera, the feeds available for viewing by the cops, in Jigsaw's lair.